paul-hammant/tbd/content/game-changers/index.md

 There's a section of the book dealing with Microsoft's per-developer workflow using Source Library Manager (SLM) on a one-branch model (the book does not use the words trunk or branch).
 SLM (AKA "slime") - an Internal Microsoft tool for source-control until it was replaced by Source Depot in 1998.

-In *Microsoft Secrets*, a rigorous daily developer workflow is detailed.
+That daily, rigorous, developer workflow was:

 1. checkout (update/pull/sync or checkout afresh)
 2. implement feature